jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/FASTA-FORMAT.md

 |P01013|Accession Number of Protein|
 |However, note that the use of "gi" identifiers in FASTA format is less common now, as NCBI has phased out the use of "gi" identifiers in favor of accession numbers.|

+The GenBank database is a comprehensive collection of publicly available DNA and protein sequences maintained by the National Center for Biotechnology Information (NCBI).

+When a protein sequence is obtained from the GenBank database, the sequence identifier in the FASTA format is usually prefixed with "gi|" followed by the numerical identifier of the record.
+For example, in the following FASTA format sequence identifier:

 ```
 >sp|P69905|TBA1A_HUMAN Tubulin alpha-1A chain OS=Homo sapiens GN=TUBA1A PE=1 SV=2
 MREIVHIQAGQCGNQIGAKFWEVISDEHGIDPSGNYVGDSDLQLERINVYYNEATGGKYVP